soedinglab/MMseqs2-App/mcp/server/README.md

 ### The shared folder

-`FOLDSEEK_SERVER_SHARED_DIR` names one directory both sides use.
-When unset it is `foldseek-server-shared` under the current user's home directory.
+`MARV_SHARED_DIR` names one directory both sides use.
+When unset it is `marv-shared` under the current user's home directory.
 It derives two:

 ```
 <shared>/exports    the server writes, client read     30 min